RobinVA-UIT/robinva-uit.github.io/_posts/picoCTF/Forensics/Dear_Diary/2026-02-18-DearDiary.md

 ![flag3](/assets/img/picoCTF/Forensics/Dear_Diary/flag3.png)

-By copying each segment, we will get the flag.
+By copying each segment, we can get the flag.

 ## Flag
 `picoCTF{1_533_n4m35_80d24b30}`